JoachimSchneider/MicroEmacs/README.md

 ## TODO
 - Compile on Windows:
   + Borland C++
-  + CygWin
   + MSC
 - UTF-8 support
-- Try to compile on *really old* compilers:
+- Try to compile on *really old* compilers (Pre-ANSI-C with varargs.h only --- set VARG to TRUE in eproto.h).
+First (successful) tests were done on AIX5.
-  + Provide a `stdarg.h' *and* `varargs.h` version for all functions whit variable argumebnt lists.

-# For completeness I quote Peter Chapman's README.md here:
+## For completeness I quote Peter Chapman's README.md here:

 ```
 ## Introduction
 I have found it hard to track down the source code for MicroEMACS,